utir/fc-aaai18-py3/README.md

 ```

 Mturk directory contains stance labels collected by Amazon Mechanical Turk.
 The worker IDs have been mapped to another set of IDs.

+Note: Please use Python 3.6 for your conda environment.